 Now, to address the main question – How do you find the best and most relevant longtail keywords?

-While there are tools available to search for longtail keywords, I would recommend that you put in some critical thinking and manual efforts to find the right search terms.
+While there are many tools available to search for longtail keywords, I would recommend that you put in some critical thinking and manual efforts to find the right search terms.

 Here’s a resource from Yoast if you want to go into details of understanding longtail keywords.